 Spring may have only begun last week, but it's already time to start thinking about fundraising ideas for the summer.
 Thanks to a slew of holidays and more relaxed schedules, summer is the perfect opportunty to engage donors with smaller events and short giving campaigns.
 Even better, you'll be competing with less competition from other nonprofits to stand out in a crowded space.

-One strategy is hosting a golf tournament.
+One strategy is hosting a charity golf tournament.
 Why are they so popular?

 - While time consuming, overall golf tournaments take less planning than the annual gala or charity ball.

 - Perfect for the "summer slump" when donors are looking for new ways to enjoy warm weather.